ligato/docs/docs/developer-guide/control-flows.md

 ### Example: Create VPP interface via KV Data Store

 You can create a VPP interface using a KV data store as the VPP agent NB.
-The detailed control-flow diagram shown below includes all of the interacting components consisting of:
+The detailed control-flow diagram shown below includes all interacting components consisting of:

- * NB (KVDB): contains the configuration of a single `my-tap` interface.
+ * NB (KV data store): contains the configuration of a single `my-tap` interface.
+ <br></br>
- * Orchestrator: listens to the KVDB and propagates the configuration to the KV Scheduler.
+ * Orchestrator: listens to the KV data store and propagates the configuration to the KV Scheduler.
+<br></br>
  * KVScheduler: plans and executes transaction operations
+<br></br>
  * Interface Descriptor: implements CRUD operations for VPP interfaces
+<br></br>
  * Interface Model: builds and parses keys identifying VPP interfaces